Large-Mid-Small Cap Allocation by Age and Horizon (For Indian Investors)

 At this age, a dedicated small-cap fund (Nifty Smallcap 250 index or an active small-cap) as 10–15% of equity is not excessive.
 A 5-year recovery horizon exists for even a severe drawdown.

-The mid-career investor has more to lose in absolute terms (larger corpus) but still sufficient horizon to recover from a 3-year drawdown.
-The shift from the 30M framework is modest — moderate reduction in small-cap as the corpus gets larger and the downside in absolute rupees becomes more visible.
+The mid-career investor has more to lose in absolute terms because the corpus is larger, but still has enough horizon to recover from a 3-year drawdown.
+The shift from the younger-investor framework is modest: reduce small-cap slightly as the downside in absolute rupees becomes more visible.

 | Allocation | Range | Rationale |